PaulBratslavsky/epic-next-course-blog/06-lesson/README.md

 });
 ```

-Now our middleware will fire when we create a new summary.
+Now, our middleware will fire when we create a new summary.

-Now, restart your Strapi backend and Next.js frontend and and create a new summary.
+Now, restart your Strapi backend and Next.js frontend and create a new summary.

 You will see that we are now setting our user data.

 ![](./images/020-setting-user.png)

 ## Conclusion

-In this part 6 of our Next.js 14 tutorial series, we tackled generating video summaries using Open AI and LangChain, a highlight feature for our Next.js app.
+In part 6 of our Next.js 14 tutorial series, we tackled generating video summaries using Open AI and LangChain, a highlight feature for our Next.js app.

-We started by building a SummaryForm component to handle user submissions and explored Next.js API routes for server-side logic.
+We built a SummaryForm component to handle user submissions and explored Next.js API routes for server-side logic.

-We then leveraged OpenAI for summarizing video transcripts, demonstrating the practical use of AI in web development.
+We then leveraged OpenAI to summarize video transcripts, demonstrating the practical use of AI in web development.

-In the next post we will take a look at at our summary details page and cover update and deleting posts.
+In the next post, we will examine our summary details page and discuss updating and deleting posts.

-As well as how to add policies to make sure that our user can only modify their own content.
+As well as how to add policies to ensure that our user can only modify their content.

 Hope you are enjoying this series as much as I am making it.

-If you have any questions or have found "bugs" let us know so we can continue to improve our content.
+If you have any questions or have found "bugs," let us know so we can continue to improve our content.